 3. Five Guys

 Five Guys cuts its fries fresh, fries the hell out of them in peanut oil, and... dear Lord, look at that amazing greasy mess soaking through that paper bag.
 They're great.
 Almost too great.
 Better than any fast-food fry has any right to be.
 Which, as weird as it sounds, is kind of a problem for me.
 They're cut just a bit too big.
-They feel like they belong in a proper restaurant next to a snifter of craft beer and charcuterie.
+They feel like they belong in a proper restaurant next to a tulip glass filled with a tart saison and a plate of charcuterie.
 Which is a scenario I'm totally on board with, but it feels just slightly incongruous when I'm devouring a fast-food burger.
 It's not you, fries, it's me.

 It could just be years of conditioning telling me that this is what a French fry is supposed to taste like, but years later, after many cycles of the McRib appearing and vanishing and even recipe changes, when they're right, they're still righter than just about any fry out there.
 There's a reason these are the fries other places taste-test against when they want to say, "I'm telling you, our fries are really good!"
 And they probably are.
 But they aren't McDonald's.